nielm/chrome-extensions/window_manager/README.md

 - `shortcutId` - action will be triggered by the shortcut of given id as defined on the shortcuts page (`chrome://extensions/shortcuts`).

+  _Hint: The same shortcutId can be used for multiple actions - after pressing shortcut all actions will be applied to matched window.
+This is also useful for different displays - the same shortcutId can trigger different action on different displays._

   _This extension registered 9 shortcuts with an ids from `1` to `9`.
 Please define the shortcut on the shortcuts page._

 - `column` - definition of column